NokulungaMotsweni/Kolik/DEVLOG.md

   * `CartAddSerializer`, `CartRemoveSerializer`, `BasketSerializer`.
 * `shopping_cart/urls.py`
   * Added full route map for all 7 cart endpoints.

+## May 4, 2025 – Unverified User Cleanup (Agáta)

+**Implemented a custom Django management command** to automatically clean up unverified accounts:

+- Deletes user accounts that remain **unverified for more than 24 hours** after registration.
+- Designed to be scheduled via a **cron job** for routine cleanup.
+- Helps reduce database clutter and enforce account lifecycle security policies.

 ## Date: 5th May 2025 (Noki)
 ### Branches: Noki-Users-1